Linux Virtualization : Linux Containers (lxc)

 Read the documentation to get more details on the working of containers.
 There are a lot of commands that are really helpful and make it easier to setup containers.

-This article is contributed by Pinkesh Badjatiya .If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+This article is contributed by Pinkesh Badjatiya .If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.